A brief dictionary for terms found throughout Blackboard Data Reporting:

 • Last course access date: based on the date users last accessed your course.

 • Last course participation date: based on students' overall activity within your course.
-Blackboard measures the time a student works on a course with the data generated from "clicks."
+It measures the time a student works on a course with the data generated from "clicks."
 Students are assumed to be working with a course from the time they click something in the course until the time they click something outside the course or log out.
-If a login session is timed out, Blackboard only counts the time until the last click within the course.
+If a login session is timed out, it only counts the time until the last click within the course.
 The time isn't counted between the last click within the course and the timeout.

 • Late assessments: assessments completed after the due date.